 - Best duck hunting kayak on the list

 - 120 pounds when empty

-Best Tandem Duck Hunting Kayak: Sevylor Coleman Colorado Inflatable
+6. Best Tandem waterfowl Hunting Kayak: Sevylor Coleman Colorado Inflatable

 The only inflatable on this list, the Colorado from Sevylor Coleman is a multipurpose kayak that should satisfy all your hunting and fishing needs.

-It’s a big and spacious boat that can fit two hunters easily while the 470-pound load capacity means the only limit to your trip length is when you have to be back for work.
+It’s a big and spacious kayak that can fit two duck hunters easily while the 470-pound weight capacity means the only limit to your trip length is when you have to be back for work.

-While not a boat designed for speed, it’s relatively wide which gives it excellent stability and the ability to absorb any quick shifts in weight distribution as you paddle.
+While not a duck hunting kayak designed for speed, it’s relatively wide which gives it excellent stability and the ability to absorb any quick shifts in weight distribution as you paddle.

 - Built-in rod holders

 - Double-threaded Boston valves for easy inflating and deflating